Women and literacy

 you like and receive the messages as email to your inbox.

 List servs focus on different topics (using technology, ESOL learning and teaching, women's issues, for example).
 They all share some basic groundrules, or netiquette -- expectations of users' online behavior.
-David Rosen, moderator of the National Literacy Advocacy list [note recent change of host] has posted one such example of that list's guidelines.
-Mary Ann Florez, moderator of the NIFL ESL list recently posted this message, that provides useful guidelines to anyone sending a message to a public list:
+David Rosen, moderator of the National Literacy Advocacy list posted one such example of that list's guidelines.
+Mary Ann Florez, moderator of the now defunct NIFL ESL list posted this message, that provides useful guidelines to anyone sending a message to a public list:

 Remember that there is generally a difference in the content and tone of messages that you would send to a personal distribution list of 20 or so good friends and those you would send to a list of 866 professionals around the world, most of whom you have never met and probably never will meet.
 Also, realize that people do hit buttons they don't mean to hit and write sentences that need gestures, facial expressions, or tones of voice to support or even clarify their intended meaning.
 Finally, when responding to a post where the intended meaning is clear but isn't positive, consider your response and if it warrants sharing with the entire list or only with the individual sender.

 This list is a vibrant and rich resource to everyone in the

 Darlene Garcia, a member of VALUE, sent a useful message about list discussions, too, to the VALUE list on July 9, 2001: